 Time-Management: Bandwidth | William Nozak, MBA

-Too often, we lose interest in daily routines, which can be extremely helpful.
-We want the new, the difficult, and the larger responsibility.
-We often think like the early settlers of the 1900’s in the great land grab, instead we are grabbing up more and more responsibility.
-Maybe it is the great debate of the hedgehog and the fox.
-Too often in pursuit for our American dreams we dig wider and not deeper, which often leads to a bandwidth issue.
-We have too many applications open at once.
+Too often, we lose interest in daily routines, processes, and patterns, which are extremely helpful.
+The trick is to maintain perspective.
+We want new, difficult, and larger responsibilities.
+We often think like the early settlers of the 1900’s in the great land grab, instead of land, we grab up responsibility.
+Too often in pursuit of our American dream we dig wider and not deeper; this can lead to a bandwidth issue.
+If we were computers, it would be like having dial-up and 40 applications open at once.

 Ways to know if you are exceeding your personal bandwidth?